Kyrex/BPSR-Meter/README.md

 ## Application

-This repository is a copy of [BPSR-Meter](https://github.com/mrsnakke/BPSR-Meter) with some UI adjustments.
+This repository is a fork of [BPSR-Meter](https://github.com/mrsnakke/BPSR-Meter) with some UI adjustments.

 ![Advance](src/advc.png) ![Lite](src/lite.png)